ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 In the backend, the pipelines are retrieved using the `get_pipelines` function.
 This function retrieves the data from the blob storage and stores the pipeline in the `CACHE["endpoint"]` variable.
-This the variable that feed the frontend the `models` information and metadata.
+This is the variable that feeds the `models` information and metadata to the frontend.

 ```python
 async def get_pipelines():